 Lesson 1: Creating the Project and Basic Package

 In this lesson, you will create a simple ETL package that extracts data from a single flat file, transforms the data using lookup transformations and finally loads the result into a fact table destination.

 In this lesson, you will expand the package you created in Lesson 1 to take advantage of new looping features to extract multiple flat files into a single data flow process.

-In this lesson, you will expand the package you created in Lesson 2 to take advantage of new package configuration options.
+In this lesson, you will expand the package you created in Lesson 2 to take advantage of new logging features.

-In this lesson, you will expand the package you created in Lesson 3 to take advantage of new logging features.
+In this lesson, you will expand the package you created in lesson 3 to take advantage of new error output configurations.

-In this lesson, you will expand the package you created in lesson 4 to take advantage of new error output configurations.
+In this lesson, you will expand the package you created in Lesson 4 to take advantage of new package configuration options.